 10 Actions You Can Take Today to Help You Discover Your Life’s Purpose

 Trying to figure out what is really important to you and what can add more meaning to your life?
 Are you struggling to discover your life's purpose?

 Here are 10 things you can do.

-Write out you life’s vision.
+1. Write out your life’s vision.

 Don’t expect a clear and well-defined vision overnight, it takes time to form.
 So don’t worry, spend as much time as you need creating it.
 It may take several days or even several weeks.